TressyIssa/Donate-for-RDC/README.md

 ![template2](https://github.com/user-attachments/assets/9cf00cf3-c241-49b5-b0f3-555dad76464c)

 ## Introduction
-This project addresses the challenges of transparency and traceability in managing donation funds in the Democratic Republic of Congo (DRC).
-Leveraging blockchain technology, this platform ensures secure, transparent, and real-time tracking of donations, thereby increasing donor confidence and reducing administrative costs.
+This project addresses the challenges of transparency and traceability in the management of donation funds in the Democratic Republic of Congo (DRC).
+Based on blockchain technology, this platform ensures secure, transparent and real-time monitoring of donations, thus increasing donor confidence by reducing transaction costs.

 ## Features
 - **Blockchain Technology**: Built on the Ethereum blockchain to provide an immutable and transparent record of all transactions.